Morocco–Turkey relations: Summary of Ottoman Presence in Morocco

 In 1554 an Ottoman army managed to conquer Fez and install Abu Hassun on the throne as an Ottoman vassal, which lasted around 9 months, the Wattasids had previously declared themselves as vassals of the Ottomans by formally recognising the authority of the Ottoman sultan in 1545, however they were defeated and lost Fez to the Saadians in 1549.
-In 1576 an Ottoman army of no more than 10,000 men commanded by Abd al-Malik and Ramazan Pasha, defeated a Saadi force of 30,000 men, conquered Fez, took Marrakech and installed Abd al-Malik on the throne of Morocco as an Ottoman vassal.
-From 1792–1795 the Ottomans of Algiers had possession of the Moroccan Rif and Oujda, which they abandoned after 3 years in 1795 and then was recaptured by the Moroccans.
-In eastern Morocco, specifically in Oujda, the Regency of Algiers reigned there longer than 100 years.
+In 1576 an Ottoman army of more than 10,000 men commanded by Abd al-Malik and Ramazan Pasha, defeated a Saadi force of between 15,000 and 20,000 men, conquered Fez, took Marrakech and resulted in Abd al-Malik regaining the throne of Morocco and the Ottoman forces retreating to the regency of algiers.
+From 1792–1795 the Ottomans of Algiers had possession of the Moroccan Rif and Oujda, which they shortly lost to the moroccans after 3 years in 1795.
+In eastern Morocco, specifically in Oujda, the Ottoman Regency of Algiers reigned there longer than 100 years.